Raspberryy/Emulated_USB_Printer/README.md

   Now simply call `emulatedprinter -read_data` to capture all print jobs and save them to the folder you specified earlier.

+---
+**NOTE**

+To help others, it would awesome to start collecting  vendor ids, device ids and PNP string here in this project.
+All working combinations for emulating a printer will be added to the [Makefile](Makefile) and can be called using `make start[Model]`.

+---

 ## Acknowledgements
 This program is made possible due to the work of David Brownell and